AGGRESSION REPLACEMENT TRAINING® (ART®)

 and learned at a very early age, learned in our communities, schools, churches, and homes, we needed to develop an intervention

 that would get young people to unlearn what had been successfully reinforced and substitute something more beneficial.

 Arnold P. Goldstein and Dr. Barry Glick posited that if aggression was a complex learned behavior, it needed to be countered

 from a number of fronts.
 First, most juvenile offenders lack the basic social skills to use in angry producing situations.

-ART® has as its behavioral component Structured Learning Training (SLT).
-Even if young people know what to do in an angry
+such, ART® has as its behavioral component Structured Learning Training (SLT).
+Even if young people know what to do in an

-producing situation, their emotions often get in the way.
-As such, we included a second component in ART®, that of Anger Control
+angry producing situation, their emotions often get in the way.
+As such, we included a second component in ART®, that of Anger

-Training.
+Control Training.
 ACT is the affective component.
-Finally, juvenile offenders may know what skill to use, and even control their anger
+Finally, youth at risk may know what skill to use, and even control their

-enough to use the pro-social skill, yet choose not to use the skill.
-To mitigate against this dynamic in what we thought to
+anger enough to use the pro-social skill, yet choose not to use the skill.
+To mitigate against this dynamic in what we thought

-be the root inhibitors to mitigate against aggression, we included Moral Reasoning, the cognitive component, in order to train
+to be the root inhibitors to mitigate against aggression, we included Moral Reasoning, the cognitive component, in order to

 ** group guidance or advice giving